open/close all folders

 - George VI is the Dutiful Son in Bertie and Elizabeth.
 Interestingly, sympathy is with him rather than with his brother who comes off as rather a Royal Brat.

 - Likewise in The King's Speech.
 It's clear neither of them wants to be king, but only one of them is willing to sacrifice his personal wishes to do what's expected of him.

 - In the Steve Martin vehicle Parenthood, his prodigal brother that his father always preferred turns up and turns out to be as useless as ever, teaching his father the value of Martin's more dutiful ways.

-- In East is East, only one of the children in the Big Screwed-Up Family takes a serious interest in Islam and obeying their father.
-That Maneer ultimately sides with the family against George seems to be what shocks him the most.
+- In East is East, only one of the children in the Big, Screwed-Up Family takes a serious interest in Islam and obeying their father.
+That Maneer ultimately sides with the family against George seems to be what shocks his father the most.

 - In the 2011 film Warrior: What Tommy sees Brendan as.

 - Alfred in Legends of the Fall always plays by the rules and does everything he can to try and make his father proud, but knows (and resents) that he will never measure up in daddy's esteem to Troubled, but Cute wildchild Tristan.
 Interesting play on the trope as described above in that in the end, Alfred leaves the family farm while Tristan spends more time at home on the ranch.

 - In the 1997 TV movie When Secrets Kill, Linda Emery returns to her hometown after her her fourteen years disappearance.
 Her mother's really glad to see her, but her brother Bill doesn't allow her to stay because he had to become a Tragic Dropout to take care of their parents.